Skip to content

 • Headwind / Tailwind

-• When using Crosswind function point the Kestrel at the target.
-Read of the wind towards target direction.
+• When using the Crosswind function, point the Kestrel at the target.
+Read off the wind towards target direction.
 If the wind is coming from a direction behind you, it is Tailwind, when it comes from the front it is Headwind.

 • Use all previously gained data to read the appropriate values out of the Range card.

-• Recommended is to start with the vertical adjustment (range).
+• It is recommended to start with the vertical adjustment (range).

 RangeCard